The "big shot" lawyer, as Charles W.B. Fels described himself, was at the top of his game.

 Not long ago, the current deposited him in a Hebrew class with associate professor Stephen L. Cook.
 A map, showing the flight of the Israelites from Egypt to Canaan, stood in the corner.

 The class began with a prayer.
-And then, one by one, each of the students -- some draped in cassocks, one in a ball cap with "NYPD" stitched across the front -- took turns translating the scratch-like marks of the ancient language into words.
+Then, one by one, each of the students -- some draped in cassocks, one in a ball cap with "NYPD" stitched across the front -- took turns translating the scratch-like marks of the ancient language into words.
 Then phrases.
 Then complete sentences.
 A children's story emerged: "The Little Camel That Could."

 Yet Fels was booted out of the church as an unruly 5-year-old.